PedroPassos87/PedroPassos87/README.md

 ##

 - 🔭 Software Engineering student at INATEL
-- 🌱 I’m currently learning Web Development
+- 🌱 I'm currently focused on learning about quality assurance
--

 <div>